-This course discusses the literary documents and authors of the British Isles from Anglo-Saxon beginnings through the sixteenth century.
+(3 lec hrs/wk) 3 credits This course discusses the literary documents and authors from the British Isles Anglo-Saxon of beginnings through the sixteenth century.
 It will also treat the surviving celtic materials and their influence on British literature.
 The study will focus on, but is not necessarily limited to, characteristic works and major figures of the period.